Sal2468/ci-deployment-aws/README.md

 * Creates the target.example.com Route53 Hosted Zone
 * Creates an EC2 instance with environment (Rails, Java or other + databases).
 * Runs the Custom Application.

-## Solution

-A single delivery pipeline that gives our customer (developers, testers, etc.) unencumbered access to resources and a single click automated deployment to production.
-To enable this, the pipeline needed to include:

-* The ability for any authorized team member to create a new target environment using a single click
-* Automated deployment to the target environment
-* End-to-end testing
-* The ability to terminate unnecessary environments
-* Automated deployment into production with a single click

 ## Technologies